Local Lifestyle, Chicago, IL, Property Tax, Market Forecasts

 Chicago’s job market has many opportunities in business, finance, transportation, pharmaceuticals, and healthcare opportunities.
 Deloitte, JPMorgan Chase, United Airlines, and Boeing all have headquarters in Chicago.

 Though dependent on assessed property values determined by Cook County, Chicago property taxes are also extremely high despite on top of the costs to just purchase a homes.
-Overall, Chicago is listed as the 23rd most expensive city in the United States.
+Overall, Chicago is listed as a top expensive city in the United States.

 Need real estate photos for a listing in Chicago?